Topological Stability of Kinetic $k$-Centers: Bounds on topological stability

-\begin{lemma} $\TS(k\text{-EC-minmax}, \mathcal{T}_\mathcal{I}, \mathcal{T}^k_\mathcal{S}) \geq 2 \sin(\frac{\pi (k-1)}{2 k})$ for $k \geq 2$. \end{lemma} \begin{proof} The bound readily follows from Lemma~\ref{lem:2colorcycleLB}, if we can show that a set of \emph{moving} points that actually force this swap to happen.
-To this end, consider the $2k$ points in the construction to move at unit speed along tangents of the unit circle that defines the point placement.
-The direction of the points is alternately clockwise and counterclockwise with respect to the circle.
-We use $t$ to indicate the time at which the points are in the position needed for Lemma~\ref{lem:2colorcycleLB} (see also Fig.~\ref{fig:LB-minmax-k}).
+\begin{lemma} $\TS(k\text{-EC-minmax}, \mathcal{T}_\mathcal{I}, \mathcal{T}^k_\mathcal{S}) \geq 2 \sin(\frac{\pi (k-1)}{2 k})$ for $k \geq 2$. \end{lemma} \begin{proof} The bound readily follows from Lemma~\ref{lem:2colorcycleLB}, if we can show that a set of \emph{moving} points exists that force the solution to change exactly as in Lemma~\ref{lem:2colorcycleLB}.
+To this end, consider $2k$ points that move at unit speed along tangents of the unit circle.
+The tangents touch the unit circle at the corners of an inscribed regular $2k$-gon.
+The direction of the points is alternatingly clockwise and counterclockwise with respect to the circle.
+We use $t$ to indicate the time at which the moving points are the corners of the inscribed regular $2k$-gon, which are the positions required for Lemma~\ref{lem:2colorcycleLB} (see also Fig.~\ref{fig:LB-minmax-k}).

-To see that this morph has to happen at time $t$, consider the following.
+To see that a morph has to happen at time $t$, consider the following.
 At some time $t'$ before $t$ the pairs of points covered by the red disks in the construction at time $t$ are all coinciding: hence the optimal solution then has maximum radius 0; to not violate our bound, we must have this solution at that time.
-Morphing $R$ into $B$ between $t'$ and $t$ requires a red disk to grow its radius more than a factor $2 \sin(\frac{\pi (k-1)}{2 k})$, since the red disks are still smaller and the next point to cover is further away.
+Morphing $R$ into $B$ between $t'$ and $t$ requires a red disk to grow its radius more than a factor $2 \sin(\frac{\pi (k-1)}{2 k})$, since the red disks are still smaller than at time $t$, while the disks in (combinatorial) solution $B$ are still larger.
 Analogously, we can argue that we must morph to the blue solution, before a time $t''$ at which the pairs covered by blue disks in the construction coincide.
 We conclude that the morph has to happen at time $t$ and thus requires the maximum radius to grow by a factor $2 \sin(\frac{\pi (k-1)}{2 k})$ by Lemma~\ref{lem:2colorcycleLB}. \end{proof}